sonnysangha/Resume-Portfolio-Starter-pack/README.md

 Go to <a href="https://app.netlify.com">Netlify</a> and drag and drop the build folder there.
 Follow the instructions and your personalised resume will be online!

+1) Upload all the Resume related files to your Github Profile
+2) Go to <a href="https://www.heroku.com">Heroku</a> and set up your profile
+3) Create a New App
+4) Choose Github as a Deployment Method
+5) Select the correct resume repository that you uploaded in Step 1

 ## Credits

 ##### Original Idea